 You could land your first freelance writing job with a content mill for $20 an article, but it’s a place you’ll want to move on from pretty quickly.
 There are better ways to find freelance writing jobs out there.

 2. Cold pitching

 Some freelance writers look to cold pitching as a way to attract new clients to their business.
 This is where you get in touch with someone that’s never heard of you before, to pitch them your services.

-Some freelancers send cold pitches by email, phone, or through social media platforms like LinkedIn.
+Some freelancers send cold pitches by email, phone, or through Twitter or LinkedIn profiles.
 Cold pitches are often a quick “hello”, followed by a pitch designed to get the potential client on a call to discuss how their writing services can tie into the brand’s marketing strategy.

 Cold pitching can work for certain writers and specific clients, but it’s not something we recommend.
 After all, most of us don’t like our first interaction with someone to be a sales pitch.

 Instead of cold pitching to clients, try warm pitching instead.
 This is where you pitch to people who already know you.
 It’s better suited to intermediate writers, so we’ll cover that in more detail in the section below.